MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/automation-dictionary-keys-cif.md

 ---
-title: "Use automation dictionary to pass parameters keys in the Channel Integration Framework app | MicrosoftDocs"
+title: "Use automation dictionary to pass parameter keys in the Dynamics 365 Channel Integration Framework app | MicrosoftDocs"
-description: "Learn how to use automation dictionart to pass parameters keys in the Channel Integration Framework app"
+description: "Learn how to use automation dictionary to pass parameter keys in the Dynamics 365 Channel Integration Framework app"
 keywords: ""
 author: kabala123
 ms.author: kabala